-My Hero Academia is a massively popular superhero anime that's known for its incredible diversity of characters and powers, called quirks.
-These abilities range from useful but unimpressive skills, like being able to manipulate and draw in small objects, to mind-blowing talents, such as the capability to rewind a target's biological clock.
+My Hero Academia is a massively popular superhero anime known for its incredible diversity of characters and powers, or quirks.
+These abilities range from useful but unimpressive skills, like being able to manipulate and attract small objects, to mind-blowing talents, such as the capability to rewind a target's biological clock.

 All For One - All For One